denzii/nodejs-ssr-boilerplate/README.md

 `cd nodejs-ssr-boilerplate` (go to the root to use the bootstrap project)

-`npm run install` (runs npm install concurrently across the frontend/backend projects and the isomorphic local library)
+`npm i && npm run install` (installs the concurrently library to run npm install concurrently across the frontend/backend projects and the isomorphic local library)

 `npm start` (Transpile & Run the server through the browser-refresh library on the server, Transpile & watch the frontend code for changes )